 How to Perform a Retirement Progress Checkup

-Next, head on over to your favorite retirement calculator.
-If you don’t have a favorite retirement calculator, here is a good one from T. Rowe Price.
-The calculator will ask you to plug in the investments that you’ve already compiled along with personal information such as your age, salary, planned retirement date, and the amount you’ll been saving for retirement each year.
+Step Four: Head on over to your favorite retirement calculator.
+(Here is a good one from T. Rowe Price.)
+The calculator will ask you to plug in the investments that you’ve already compiled along with personal information such as your age, salary, planned retirement date, and the amount you’ll be saving for retirement each year.
 You will also be asked to plug in your Social Security benefit, which you can find on the Social Security Administration’s Retirement Estimator.